LogoChooseYourPlant

 Feed with a diluted balanced fertilizer from spring every 2 weeks and stop at the end of August then start again at the beginning of spring.

-The videos might not be about exactly the same plant, but the same variety.
-In most cases, this not relevant because many of the varieties have the same requirements.
+The video tutorials might not be about the same exact plant, but a plant of the same family, which have the same requirements.